TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-3- `ingress.yaml` - I'm using this alongside Load Balancer.
+3- `ingress.yaml` - I'm using this alongside the Service of type Load Balancer.
 In general, an Ingress would be used for its path-routing capabilities, -- you could actually host multiple applications on just a single IP, and route traffic to different backend service based on the path.

 > At times, when you're having multiple services, I'd not advise creating multiple services of type `LoadBalancer` , That wouldn't be a wise decision, Use an Ingress Controller to distribute / route the traffic based on the path in the URL.
 You'll simplify your network setup, while saving on extra infra costs.